At a Glance

 Tailor Your CV: Make sure your CV highlights your experience in technical animation, particularly with Unreal Engine and animation blueprints.
 Include specific projects where you've developed locomotion and character control systems.

-Craft a Compelling Cover Letter: In your cover letter, express your passion for animation technology and problem-solving.
-Mention any relevant experience in R&D or collaboration with engineering teams, as this role requires strong teamwork skills.
+Craft a Strong Cover Letter: In your cover letter, express your passion for animation technology and problem-solving.
+Mention any relevant experience in R&D or collaboration with engineering teams, as these are key aspects of the role.

 Showcase Your Portfolio: If possible, include a link to your portfolio showcasing your work in animation.
-Highlight projects that demonstrate your ability to create high-quality animations and troubleshoot issues effectively.
+Highlight projects that demonstrate your skills in Unreal Engine and any innovative solutions you've implemented in past roles.

 How to prepare for a job interview at Trust In SODA